wang266288/NST/README.md

 If you want to see the loss curve, please use `--plot-loss`.
 You could also use `--show-image` to see the original image and generated image immediately.

-Finally, you are allowed to use `--compare` to print a picture to compare the results from different NST models, and use `--compare-mothods` to specify those models.
+Finally, you are allowed to use `--compare` to print a picture to compare the results from different NST models, and use `--compare-mothods A_MODEL_STYLE B_MODEL_STYLE` to specify those models.

 The outputs will be saved in [output](./output) folder, for gatys' in [gatysstyle](./output/gatysstyle), lap's in [lapstyle](./output/lapstyle) and comparison in [comparisons](./output/comparisons), including the generated image and the loss curves.